Bring Outdoor Learning to your school, club, or nursey with our one day Introduction to Outdoor Learning Course.

 Wild things! provide all necessary equipment, tools, and learning resources.

 Instruction and supervision is provided by our qualified and experienced Wild things! activity leaders.
-Maximum group size is 10 participants.
-Emergency Transport (4-wheel drive vehicle) is always available.
+Maximum group size is 12 participants.